 Not everyone has the time, resources, energy, or creativity to drop everything and save the planet.
 Fortunately, you can do your part by turning your commercial kitchen into an environmentally friendly food establishment.

-They are notorious for producing large amounts of waste, so it’s a big deal when even just one restaurant becomes eco-conscious.
-You, too, can help save the planet by introducing these changes to your restaurant today.
+In addition, they are also notorious for producing large amounts of waste.
+I mean so it’s a big deal.
+Especially when even just one eco-friendly restaurant becomes eco-conscious.
+You, too, can help save the planet.
+That’s by introducing these changes to your eco-friendly restaurant today.

 Author: Finnegan Pierson